Pezzi33/sun-fire-v890-psu-pinout/README.md

 ( Totals to 1.6 kW )

-I suspect (!) the Pinout for the v880 and v890 to be generally the same with the minor difference of 15 instead of 25 Amps at the 48 Volt Pin.
-(Which makes no big difference if you intend to power your Peprap Printer with it).
-But it is substantially cheaper, you can get a v880 psu for ~ 20 Euro from Ebay.

 | OFF |     |     |     |     |  B1 |     | Pins |  x1  |  x2  | x3  |  x4  |  x5  |  x6  |     | A1  |     |     |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |